Singerwall/hello-word/README.md

 # hello-word
-this first learn how to use github
+this first learn how to use github. second time to try to use brancn.